 I introduced Mike as the local, reputable I.T.
 Service provider looking to support them.
 The receptionist and I were engaged in conversation for a few minutes before being joined by the site manager …

 ‘Yes.’ came the reply.
 ‘Sure, I’d love to meet Mike.’

 Next meeting, Mike and I shared a coffee and the lead turned out to be a referral.
-Mike still provides his services to the same company today and he’s lucky enough to support several other localities run by the same office provider.
+Mike still provides his services to our mutual friend today and he’s lucky enough to support several other localities run by the same office provider.

 Networking works, it can be a great provider of opportunity for those with vision.
 All we need to do is stop the car, change the routine and turn the opportunity into reality.